hashicorp/vagrant/docs/base_boxes.md

 Next, run `vagrant package`, specifying the name of the virtual machine in VirtualBox that you want to package.
-If you created a custom Vagrantfile, don't forget to add `--include Vagrantfile` at the end of the following command as well to include that in the package.
+If you created a custom Vagrantfile, don't forget to add `--vagrantfile Vagrantfile` at the end of the following command as well to include that in the package.

 {% highlight bash %}